 Dangerous dogs on the loose can affect anyone nearby.
 Fortunately for victims, the dog bite laws in Florida are very much victim-centered and geared toward providing monetary compensation to innocent bite victims.

-Dog bite claims and lawsuits must be filed within a certain timeframe, and time may be of the essence in your case.
+Dog bite claims and lawsuits must be filed within a certain timeframe, as time is of the essence in any dog bite case.
 Therefore, you should not delay in seeking out an experienced lawyer to represent you.

 If you or someone you love sustained injuries from a vicious dog bite, an Ocala dog bite lawyer could evaluate your case and may be able to help you recover monetary compensation and damages for your injuries, pain and suffering, aggravation, and inconvenience.